openstack-archive/networking-fujitsu/README.rst

    versions of C-Fabric firmware.
 Therefore, please create the subnet with enable_dhcp is FALSE before ampp dhcp function is supported.

-2. Create and configure vfabs.
+2. Create and configure VFABs.

-   It is necessary to create and configure the vfab beforehand.
+   It is necessary to create and configure the VFAB beforehand.
 It is recommended that the ports connected to the network nodes are configured as VLAN through mode.